-As economic worries become yet worse and more frightening, what could be a better Recession-Proof Recipe this week than a soothing mug of chowder?
+As economic worries become yet worse and more frightening, what could be a better Recession-Proof Recipe this week than a soothing cup of chowder?

-Comforting, delicious, endlessly flexible and — oh yes! quite economical — chowder is there for you when your 401k looks sad and wilted.
+Comforting, delicious, endlessly flexible and — oh yes! quite economical — chowder is warm, filling and there for you when the economy is tanking and your savings are sad and wilted.

 2 small or 1 large potato, diced